High-tech-digital-modules/inlaserworld_engine/docs/docs/engine_api/webresults.md

 ---
 layout: default
-title: Engine for Web results
+title: Web results engine
 parent: Engine API
 ---

-# Engine for Web results
+# Web results engine
 {: .no_toc}
 This is set of functions, consts and global variables to get data from system that will be rendered